3d-paws/3D-PAWS-Particle-FullStation/docs/Sensors.md

   CH-5 TSM NF
   CH-6 TSM NF
   CH-7.0 TSM OK
-Where the .0 is the first occurance of a discovered sensor on this channel.
-In the future we ma be supporting other sensors on the mux
+Where the .0 is the first occurance of a discovered sensor on this channel. \
+In the future we may be supporting other sensors on the mux

  *  MUX sensors where [1-8] is the MUX channel
  *  tsmt-[1-8]    Tinovi Soil Moisture temperature